Jas000n/Jas000n.github.io/_posts/2025-12-2-3dReconstruction.md

     Then each pixel is lifted into multiple possible 3D positions using camera intrinsics/extrinsics.
    ![lift](../assets/pics/reconstruction_3d/lift.png)
 2. **Splat**
-   All lifted 3D features are projected (“splatted”) onto a 2D BEV(bird eye's view) ground.
+   All lifted 3D features are projected (“splatted”) onto a 2D BEV(bird's eye view) ground.
    Features falling into the same BEV cell are aggregated, producing a BEV feature map.

 3. **Shoot**